logo_web_wht

 iCap Equity Suspends Distributions indefinitely, featured by top securities fraud attorneys, the White Law Group

-The White Law Group continues to investigate securities fraud claims involving iCap Equity, LLC offerings.
-Our firm has received numerous calls from investors in iCap Equity looking to recover their investment.
-If you have suffered losses, we may be able to file a FINRA Dispute Resolution claim against your brokerage firm.
+The White Law Group continues to investigate securities fraud claims involving iCap Equity, LLC and other iCap Enterprises offerings.
 Our firm is currently representing investors in claims against their brokerage firms for allegations of unsuitable recommendations in iCap Equity offerings.
 See: FINRA Claim Filed against Ages Financial Services LTD and Somerset Securities Inc.: FINRA Claim.

 Notably, lawsuits in King County allege that iCap executives enticed investors by making “very safe” claims about their investment opportunities, promising to acquire and develop land across Washington.